hlandau/acmetool/_doc/SCHEMA.md

     validate the certificate.
 In other words, this contains any necessary intermediate certificates.

-  - "fullchain": A file which MUST contains the concatenation of the "cert" and "chain" files.
+  - "fullchain": A file which MUST contain the concatenation of the "cert" and "chain" files.

   - "privkey": This MUST be a relative symlink to the privkey file of the